the Baltics, fairytale old town, family friendly, couch surfing, Eastern Europe

 I definitely think Tallinn is a fairy tale city with one of the best preserved medieval old towns in Europe.
 The streets are quite wide as Tallinn was a merchant town and the merchants needed wide streets to bring in their goods.
-Salt, my favourite spice, was one of the major products the merchants brought through Estonia in Medieval times.
+Salt, my favourite spice, was one of the major products brought through Estonia in Medieval times.

 They have a great tourism program - really good brochures on the sights of Estonia.
 Tallinn's old town is a UNESCO World Heritage Sight.

 Estonions call Indian Summer "old lady's summer."
 They have one tower called Fat Margaret and another called Tall Herman.
 Their flag is white for purity, black for earth and blue for sky.
 They were the first country to use their ability to vote online.
 Their food and architecture is a mishmash of all the countries that invaded them but basically they love potatoes, pancakes and black bread.
 Beer is cheap and good, bars are abundant and kids can go in with their parents, just like in Germany.
 They have beautiful desserts and pastries, lots of custard and whipped cream.